robin-raymond/zax.io/pointers.md

 pointer2 = func2 cast void*

-// cast back from a raw pointer using the type of the variables definition func3 = pointer1 cast as :simpleFunc func4 = pointer2 cast as :func2
+// cast back from a raw pointer using the type of the variables definition func3 = pointer1 copycast :simpleFunc func4 = pointer2 copycast :func2

 func3() // will execute the code defined in func1
 func4() // will execute the code defined in func2